cansavvy/raman_plotter/README.md

 Step 5) Run all the chunks up until `Directories and Files` section.

 Step 6) In line 69 replace `"raman_plot.png"` with what you would like the plot to be called.
+Run this chunk and each chunk as you go along.

 Step 7) In line 76 replace `"input_data"` with the file path to your data that you placed in Step 3.